evanharmon/in-mono/headspace/aws/aws-exam-tips-s3.md

 - notification configuration can be specific to PUT / POST / COPY / Delete
 - DOES NOT show permissions level setting of object, for that use CloudTrail / CloudWatch Event / SNS

+## Client File Isolation

+valid strategy is to create an IAM user for each client and set the IAM policy to only allow their IAM name prefix for bucket

+## Parallel Querying

+- keep the file sizes at least 128MB!!